 Even if you don’t anticipate having to use your business’ data backup and disaster recovery solution, it’s critical that you address specific parts of it and plan for the worst.
 Remember, even if you never have to use your data backup solution in an emergency, it’s worth your investment for the peace of mind alone, and the fact that you can quickly restore files when minor user-based mistakes happen.
+We have seen hacking and cyberattacks targeted at businesses significantly increase over the last year, so you never know if you could be a target.
 Specifically, you want to focus on your recovery point objective (RPO) and your recovery time objective (RTO).
-Both will be instrumental to ensuring your business stays in operation during a disaster event.
+Both will be instrumental to ensuring your business stays in operation during a data disaster event.

 Recovery Point Objective

 RPO can be defined as how much data you need to recover in order for operations to be unimpeded.
+Downtime can kill your business, this helps you avoid that.
 While some data might be mission-critical and required in order to keep your business working as intended, other data might not be so important.
 It’s up to you to determine what amount of data will be acceptable for your organization.
 Keep in mind, though we’re talking about data, this also applies to your software applications that might go down in a disaster.

 Recovery Time Objective